PhantomCreation/wslave/README.md

 ```sh
 wslave server start
 ```
-This will start up a docker container running your site in localhost:8000 (or whatever IP your host was given if you are running with the Docker installation on Windows that uses a separate VM architecture.
-The IP will be shown toward the top when you start a "Docker Quickstart Terminal").
+This will start up 3 docker containers: one running a MariaDB instance, one running an Apache + PHP server instance mapped to [localhost:8000](localhost:8000), and one running an nginx + PHP-FPM instance mapped to [localhost:8001](localhost:8001).

 If you have stale containers running it's possible you'll have issues, so we made a flag to kill orphaned containers.
 Just run the server command with -f: